MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M02_Lab02_Create_Export_Configuration_Package.md

 ### Tasks

-1. Import a configuration package from excel.
+1. Import a configuration package from Excel.

 2. Apply a configuration package.